 Working With The Empress In Different Spreads

-Let's look at how this nurturing card can be interpreted in common tarot spreads.
+Now let's take a look at how this card can be interpreted in tarot spreads.

 Three-Card Spreads: Past, Present, Future